 This data server represents the database instance that stores the PeopleSoft data.

-Create a physical schema under the data server that you have created in Section 5.3.1, "Create a Data Server".
-Use the standard procedure, as described in "Creating a Physical Schema" of the Oracle Fusion Middleware Developer's Guide for Oracle Data Integrator.
+Create a physical schema under the data server that you have created in Section 4.3.1, "Create a Data Server".
+Use the standard procedure, as described in "Creating a Physical Schema" in Administering Oracle Data Integrator.

 This schema is the Oracle schema or the Microsoft SQL Server database that contains the PeopleSoft tables you want to reverse-engineer.